It’s time to decorate for fall! This DIY Mason Jar Lid Pumpkin can last from Halloween through Thanksgiving.

 For my pumpkin stem I used some craft store sticks that I cut down into smaller pieces.
 I also tied them together with the twine, and then wrapped the outside of the stick bundle with the copper washi tape.
 Insert the stick bundle into the middle of the rings and ta-da, it makes a metallic pumpkin.

 My biggest struggle with fall and the return to a routine is having to wake up early again.
-This year Youngest Twin is in 9th grade and we have to wake up at 5am.
-That’s early for me.
 If you have any tips for being a better morning person please leave them in the comments!